saidaibrg/DimeNovels/docs/README.md

 2) If you just installed rclone, you will need to reconfigure it: ```rclone config```.
 Detailed instructions on configuration can be found in [rclone docs](https://rclone.org/docs/).

-3) After your rclone is set up, you can check to see if you have access to the folder by running: ```rclone lsd remote:[GOOGLE_DRIVE_FOLDER_PATH]``` which should output the contents of the GDrive folder you want to upload.
+3) After your rclone is set up, you can check if you have access to the folder: ```rclone lsd remote:[GOOGLE_DRIVE_FOLDER_PATH]``` This should output the contents of the GDrive folder you want to upload.
    - Example: ```rclone lsd remote:BATCH_85```
    - If terminal throws errors, make sure that the folder path does not contain any spaces or special characters and rename it accordingly.
+There should be no space after ```:remote```

 4) Mount the GDrive folder.
 Run ```rclone mount remote:[GOOGLE_DRIVE_FOLDER_PATH] [LOCAL_FILESYSTEM_PATH] -vv --allow-other```.
    - ```-vv``` flag is helpful for debugging and ```--allow-other``` is necessary if your DimeNovels folder is the root.
    - [LOCAL_FILESYSTEM_PATH] is the path to an empty local directory where your GDrive will be mounted
-   - [GOOGLE_DRIVE_FOLDER_PATH] is the same path from Step (3)
+   - [GOOGLE_DRIVE_FOLDER_PATH] is the same path from (3)

 ## Uploading `texts` items